greenboxal/doggohub/doc/web_hooks/web_hooks.md

 # Webhooks

 >**Note:**
-Starting from GitLab 8.5:
+Starting from DoggoHub 8.5:
 - the `repository` key is deprecated in favor of the `project` key
 - the `project.ssh_url` key is deprecated in favor of the `project.git_ssh_url` key
 - the `project.http_url` key is deprecated in favor of the `project.git_http_url` key

 Project webhooks allow you to trigger a URL if for example new code is pushed or a new issue is created.
 You can configure webhooks to listen for specific events like pushes, issues or merge requests.
-GitLab will send a POST request with data to the webhook URL.
+DoggoHub will send a POST request with data to the webhook URL.

 Webhooks can be used to update an external issue tracker, trigger CI builds,